henrystern/extend_layer/README.md

 ### Overview
 ![Layer Image](https://github.com/henrystern/extend_layer/blob/main/defaults.png?raw=true)
 ### Purpose
-This script gives the user complete navigation control from the home position by remapping the CapsLock key to function as a modifier.
+This script repurposes the wasted Capslock key and gives you complete navigation control without ever having to reach for the arrow keys or mouse.

-This layer was designed to overcome two issues I had with existing extend layers:
+Features:
-  1. Most extend layers rely primarily on the right hand which limits control when that hand is on the mouse
+  * Intuitive and balanced layout
-       * Instead this layer uses the right hand for mouse navigation and the left hand for keyboard navigation, so both forms are always available.
+  * Smooth mouse and scrollwheel
-  3. Mouse navigation support in existing extend layers feels like an afterthought
+  * Vim style marks for cursor locations
-      * This script uses smooth mouse and scrollwheel movement rather than discrete jumps giving the user much more fluidity and control
+  * Easymotion inspired grid of cursor marks
-      * The script also uses Vim-style marks that let you instantly jump between cursor locations
+  * Customizable cursor speed and acceleration

 ### Setup
 If you have AHK installed: